koheimiya/checkpoint/README.md

         return sum(self.scores.values()) / len(self.scores)  # We have access to the dict of the results.
 ```

+The output of the `main` method should be serializable with `cloudpickle`.
 Large outputs can be stored with compression via `zlib`:
 ```python
 class large_output_task(Task, compress_level=-1):